torognes/vsearch/README.md

 * be as accurate or more accurate than usearch
 * be as fast or faster than usearch

-We have implemented a tool called VSEARCH which supports searching, clustering, chimera detection, dereplication, sorting and masking (commands `--usearch_global`, `--cluster_smallmem`, `--cluster_fast`, `--uchime_ref`, `--uchime_denovo`, `--derep_fulllength`, `--sortbysize`, `--sortbylength`, `--maskfasta` and `--allpairs_global`, as well as almost all their options).
+We have implemented a tool called VSEARCH which supports *de novo* and reference based chimera detection, clustering, full-length and prefix dereplication, reverse complementation, masking, all-vs-all pairwise global alignment, exact and global alignment searching, shuffling, subsampling and sorting.
+It also supports FASTQ file analysis, filtering and conversion.

 VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization as well as multiple threads to perform accurate alignments at high speed.
 VSEARCH uses an optimal global aligner (full dynamic programming Needleman-Wunsch), in contrast to USEARCH which by default uses a heuristic seed and extend aligner.
-This results in more accurate alignments and overall improved sensitivity (recall) with VSEARCH, especially for alignments with gaps.
+This usually results in more accurate alignments and overall improved sensitivity (recall) with VSEARCH, especially for alignments with gaps.

+VSEARCH binaries are provided for x86-64 systems running GNU/Linux or OS X (10.7 or higher).

+VSEARCH can directly read input query and database files that are compressed using gzip and bzip2 (.gz and .bz2) if the zlib and bzip2 libraries are available.

+Most of the nucleotide based commands and options in USEARCH version 7 are supported, as well as some in version 8.
 The same option names as in USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.

-VSEARCH binaries are provided for x86-64 systems running GNU/Linux or OS X (10.7 or higher).

-When compiled with the zlib and bzip2 libraries (as in the supplied binaries), VSEARCH can directly read input query and database files that are compressed (.gz and .bz2).

 VSEARCH does not support amino acid sequences or local alignments.
 These features may be added in the future.

 ## Getting Help